IMAGE: Wooden dominoes falling on table with hand stopping the progression.

 If you have a loan on your investment property, your lender might require landlord insurance during the life of the loan.
 Even if you are not obligated to have insurance on your rental property, it’s strongly advised to have a policy in place.
 Renting your property will always expose you to financial and liability risks.
 A landlord policy will protect you and your investment.

-Texell Financial, LLC is a wholly-owned subsidiary of Texell Credit Union.
-Insurance products are not issued, guaranteed, or underwritten by Texell Credit Union or Texell Financial, LLC and are not insured by the NCUA.
+Texell Financial, LLC is a wholly-owned subsidiary of Texell Credit Union and does business as Texell Insurance.
+Insurance products are not issued, guaranteed, underwritten, or insured by Texell Credit Union or the National Credit Union Administration.